t-student/websource/content/post/brms01.md

 ![](/media/brms01-ppc4.png)  |  ![](/media/brms01-ppc5.png)

-However, posterior predictive checks grouped by subject and object relative (see below) appear to show that the issues manifest to a greater extent in the subject relative group.
+Posterior predictive checks grouped by subject and object relative (see below) appear to show that the issues manifest to a greater extent in the subject relative group.
 An outline of the code for the last few plots is also shown below.

 PPC (max)                    |  PPC (median)